nygman/hscript/README.md

 # hscript: Hola Unblocker Script
-Scripting language for configuring the [Hola Unblocker VPN proxy](http://hola.org) lets you:
+A scripting language for configuring the [Hola Unblocker VPN](http://hola.org) that lets you:
-* Configure routing rules for a set of URLs for use with the Hola Unblocker VPN Proxy
+* Unblock sites by creating a script for configuring routing rules (hscript) for use with the Hola Unblocker VPN
 * Create an hscript package by including several rules within one hscript
 * Easily share your hscript by posting a simple URL on your site, Facebook, Twitter, email, etc.